-2. Optional Action Plan Component to the Professional Growth Plan a.
-The superintendent may incorporate an action plan into the principal or assistant principal's professional growth plan to address performance or conduct deficiencies.
+2. Optional Action Plan Component to the Professional Growth Plan i.
+Identification of Performance Deficiencies ii.
+Performance Expectations and Goals

+The superintendent may incorporate an action plan into the principal or a. assistant principal's professional growth plan to address performance or conduct deficiencies.
 The action plan must include the following: